"Oceans on Plastic" is a series of works that are just that, Ocean painted on recycled plastic canvas.

-Why I paint on plastic
+Why I paint on RECYCLED plastic

 You may be thinking that plastic is not something I would ever want to touch if I claim to love the ocean, but bear with me for a minute.

 Let me take you back in time when I lived near the beach in Miami, FL.
 The water there was so clear and beautiful!
 But in the morning, before the cleaning tractor came in, the beach was covered with trash, mostly plastic water bottles, bags, toys, utensils, plates, couple sunglasses, you get the idea.
-By then I was beginning to paint this beautiful clean water, and was deeply disturbed to find out that most of that plastic eventually end up in the ocean.
+By then I was beginning to paint this beautiful clean water and was deeply disturbed to find out that most of that plastic eventually ends up in the ocean.

 Then we moved to California, where I was introduced to the concept of recycling.
-We had 3 trash cans: huge compost and recycle ones, and a tiny one for unusable trash.
+We had 3 trash cans: huge compost and recycle bins, and a tiny one for unusable trash.
 It gave me a glimpse of hope: people do care and there’s something that can be done about it.